 .meteor/packages, and commenting out

-example-movies in its place), which takes the same basic example but goes a little further, as well as take a look at its code.
+example-instagram package, which takes the same basic example but goes a little further, as well as take a look at its code.

 At this stage, you can either continue using Vulcan’s basic building blocks, or enable the more advanced forum features by checking out the